 About the Certificate

-The Undergraduate Certificate in New Media program emphasizes the critical understanding and practice of new media through interdisciplinary perspectives.
+The Undergraduate Certificate in New Media program emphasizes the critical understanding and practice of new media through diverse and interdisciplinary perspectives.
 The certificate introduces students to the changing new media landscape that is transforming the way we think in the fields of art, technology, the humanities, and social sciences.
-Our students learn to innovate as they question the impact of new media on the human experience.
-The certificate program will serve as a pilot and a portal for undergraduate engagement in new media.
+Through critical thinking and making, our students learn to innovate as they question the impact of new media on the human experience and cultivate technological equity in our communities.
 The certificate is not an official program offered by Undergraduate Education and will not be noted on a student’s transcript.

 Students should take a project-based undergraduate seminar in NWMEDIA with learning goals that will include new media theory, new media tools, prototyping, evaluation methods, and collaboration methods.
 Any NWMEDIA undergraduate course will count towards the core class.
 Students can also petition the academic committee to have a course that substantially deals with new media that they have taken in another department count towards fulfilling this requirement.